Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly gives usage context: 'Use when applicability is non-obvious and you want structure for the judgment.'
-It provides clear guidance but does not mention when not to use or list alternatives.
+The description explicitly says 'Use when applicability is non-obvious' and clarifies the judging is done by the user.
+It provides clear context but does not explicitly mention when not to use or suggest alternatives, though the sibling list helps differentiate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.